VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 ## Why MetricsQL isn't 100% compatible with PromQL?

-MetricsQL provides better user experience than PromQL.
-It fixes a few annoying issues in PromQL, so it cannot be 100% compatible.
+[MetricsQL](https://docs.victoriametrics.com/MetricsQL.html) provides better user experience than PromQL.
+It fixes a few annoying issues in PromQL.
+This prevents MetricsQL to be 100% compatible with PromQL.
 See [this article](https://medium.com/@romanhavronenko/victoriametrics-promql-compliance-d4318203f51e) for details.

 ## How to migrate data from Prometheus to VictoriaMetrics?